Color: white, with pink blotches and striped yellow throats

 How to Grow and Care

-The best place to plant Peruvian Lily is where they will either receive full sun or a slightly shaded area.
+The best place to plant Peruvian Lily is to receive full sun or a slightly shaded area.
 At least allow them to have good morning sun.
 Drainage is important for the survival of Peruvian Lily, so be sure it drains well.
-Observe how the proposed area you want to plant responds after a good rain.
+Observe how the proposed area you want to plant response after a good rain.
 If it still has standing water after about 5 hours, look for another location.
 If you're limited to a certain location that holds water too long, build up the soil to a higher level to improve its drainage capabilities.
 The plant will rot if it sits in standing water or soggy soil.